 Their self- titled debut album was named one of the top 50 in OffBEAT Magazine in 2015.
 Sweet Cecilia has performed at Festival International de Louisiane in Lafayette, Louisiana; the world famous Breaux Bridge Crawfish Festival in Breaux Bridge, Louisiana; French Quarter Festival; the New Orleans Jazz and Heritage Festival in Louisiana, and many more venues across the gulf coast.

 Songwriter, vocalist, musician, recording artist, mother, wife, band manager, teacher, story-teller, cultural activist, non-profit founder… Yes, Laura Berard Huval wears many hats very proudly.
 Huval also performs with her husband, accordionist, Adrian Huval of the Bluerunners.
 Huval has been a professional musician and songwriter for over twenty years.
+Huval was a featured songwriter during the 2019 SOLO Songwriting Festival and wrote songs with Nashville greats, Jim Lauderdale and Rusty Tabor.
 Huval has shared the stage and collaborated with legends Don Helmes, Jimmy C. Newman, D.L.
 Menard, Vin Bruce, Zachary Richard, Sonny Landreth, Roddie Romero, Buckwheat Zydeco and many others.
+She is the founder of Joyful Noise Ministries, which inspires people through faith and music.
 Huval is the music teacher at St. Genevieve School in Lafayette, LA.

 Maegan Berard - Vocals, bass, electric and acoustic guitars.